19604 John Street is for Sale

 THe Nicely Sized Shed

-At the back of a 3/4 car deep driveway, awaits this wonderful shed.
+At the back of a 3 to 4 car deep driveway, awaits this wonderful shed.

 We didn’t have any lighting but the natural light from the windows kept this shed very useable during sunlight hours.